 - A. Applicability.
-This article governs and regulates the following activities within the city: - 1.
+This article governs and regulates the following activities within the City: - 1.
 All projects subject to the site development plan requirements of Section 13.20. - 2.
 The subdivision of land. - 3.
 Removal of any protected tree, as defined in Section 10.90 B. - 4.
 Removal of any trees less than three (3) years prior to commencing a development project on the property. - 5.
 The planting, removal, and perpetual maintenance of any dedicated common area or public land. - B. Exceptions.
-The regulations of this article shall apply in all areas of the city except: - Those lands which, on the effective date of this ordinance, have a pending or completed application for approval for residential subdivision or the building of improvements on such lands in compliance with the zoning ordinance as of the date of such application; provided, those proposed improvements are built and completed within the time allowed under such pending or completed applications. - 2.
-Those lands which may in the future be annexed into the city, and on the effective date of that annexation, are improved by the construction of a building or other structure, or have received final approval for residential subdivision, in compliance with the zoning ordinance of the jurisdiction from which they are annexed as they exist on the date of annexation. - 3.
+The regulations of this article shall apply in all areas of the City except: - 1.
+Those lands which are subject to Section 1.70. - 2.
+Those lands which may in the future be annexed into the City, and on the effective date of that annexation, are improved by the construction of a building or other structure, or have received final approval for residential subdivision, in compliance with the zoning ordinance of the jurisdiction from which they are annexed as they exist on the date of annexation. - 3.
 Commercial timber operations in existence prior to the adoption of this ordinance; provided, no cutting shall be permitted within 50 feet of a street right-of-way. - 4.
 The mitigation of wetlands pursuant to an approved plan from the U.S. Army Corps of Engineers, shall be exempt. - 5.
 Trees grown for sale by commercial nurseries. - C. Review and Permitting Procedures for Site Development.
 All activities identified in Section 10.20 A shall be subject to the following procedural requirements: - 1.
 Pre-application Review.
 Applicants are strongly encouraged to meet with the Zoning Administrator to discuss site design concepts or present a preliminary plan prior to submission of a request for tree removal permit or landscaping plan approval.
-Such discussions shall not be binding on the applicant or the city, are strictly at the option of the applicant, and no official action will be taken regarding the discussion or presentation.
+Such discussions shall not be binding on the applicant or the City, are strictly at the option of the applicant, and no official action will be taken regarding the discussion or presentation.